-- Boston College's "Church in the 21st Century" initiative was made into a permanent center.
-The Yawkey Athletics Center, a 72.000 square-foot addition to Alumni Stadium, opened in the spring.
+- 2004 In June, Boston College acquired 43 acres of land and five buildings across Commonwealth Avenue in Brighton from the Archdiocese of Boston.
+BC also purchased St. Stephen's Priory in Dover, Mass. to be used as a retreat and conference center.
+President William P. Leahy, S.J., took the "Church in the 21st Century" program to Los Angeles, Phoenix, Dallas, Atlanta, Naples, and Chicago, so that alumni could discuss issues confronting the Catholic Church. - 2005 Boston College's "Church in the 21st Century" initiative was made into a permanent center.
+The Yawkey Athletics Center, a 72,000 square-foot addition to Alumni Stadium, opened in the spring.
 BC accepted 130 students from Loyola and Tulane universities until their schools in New Orleans recovered from the effects of Hurricane Katrina.
 Future President Barack Obama addressed students at First Year Academic Convocation. - 2006 A partnership between Boston College, the Archdiocese of Boston, and St. Columbkille Parish was formed to allow the parish school to continue offering a pre-kindergarten through 8th grade Catholic education for children in the Allston-Brighton community.
 The Carroll School of Management established the Winston Center for Leadership and Ethics to examine issues of ethical leadership.
 Boston College launched a minor in Jewish Studies in the College of Arts and Sciences.
 Boston College set new records for the number of research grants and dollars won by faculty and staff, with a total of 358 awards, amounting to a total of \$44.4 million. - 2007 A record number of 20 Boston College students were awarded Fulbright Scholarships, including 18 undergraduates.
 In August, Boston College signed an agreement with the Archdiocese of Boston for the purchase of an additional 18 acres of land, and several administrative and academic buildings, on the Brighton Campus.
 The international student body more than doubled during the past 20 years, climbing from 360 in 1986-87 to 767 in 2007.
 On December 5, Boston College unveiled its 10-year strategic plan, including the addition of 100 faculty members, a recreation complex, a fine arts district, and athletic playing fields. - 2008 The College of Arts and Sciences approved an interdisciplinary major in Islamic Civilization and Societies.
 The Lynch School of Education received foundation grants totaling \$9.2 million to expand its successful "Boston Connects" in the public elementary schools in Boston.
 In June, the Weston Jesuit School of Theology re-affiliated with Boston College and joined the Institute of Religious Education and Pastoral Ministry and C21 Online to form the Boston College School of Theology and Ministry.
-Boston College launched its \$1.5 billion Light the World Capital Campaign. - On June 18, the City of Boston approved Boston College's plans for the Lower and Brighton campuses proposing the construction of a student center, a fine arts district, a recreation center, playing fields for intramural sports, and sufficient residence halls to meet 100% of demand for undergraduate housing.
+Boston College launched its \$1.5 billion Light the World Capital Campaign. - 2009 On June 18, the City of Boston approved Boston College's plans for the Lower and Brighton campuses proposing the construction of a student center, a fine arts district, a recreation center, playing fields for intramural sports, and sufficient residence halls to meet 100% of demand for undergraduate housing.
 On November 11, BC dedicated a Veterans Memorial on the Burns Library lawn.
 The 68-foot-long granite wall is inscribed with the names of the 205 alumni who died in military service to their country.